NHAS/reverse_ssh/README.md

 Link will compile a client and serve the resulting binary on a link which is returned.
 This requires the web server component has been enabled.
-	-t	Set number of minutes link exists for (default is one time use) -s	Set homeserver address, defaults to server --homeserver_address if set, or server listen address if not.
+	-t	Set number of minutes link exists for (default is one time use) -s	Set homeserver address, defaults to server --external_address if set, or server listen address if not.
 	-l	List currently active download links
 	-r	Remove download link
 	--goos	Set the target build operating system (default to runtime GOOS) --goarch	Set the target build architecture (default to runtime GOARCH) --name	Set link name
 	--shared-object	Generate shared object file
+    --fingerprint Set RSSH server fingerprint will default to server public key

 # Build a client binary
 catcher$ link --name test